What hours do I have to work? Can my boss change my hours without checking with me?

 Employers have to give employees paid rest breaks and unpaid meal breaks.
 The number of breaks you should get will depend on how long your shift is.

-- For every shift that lasts more than 2 hours and up to 4 hours, you can take one paid 10 minute rest break.
+- For every shift that lasts between 2 and 4 hours, you can take one paid 10 minute rest break.

 - For every shift that lasts more than 4 hours and up to 6 hours, you can take one paid 10 minute rest break and one unpaid 30 minute meal break.